payach12/payach12/README.md

 ## 👨‍💻 About Me
 I'm Pooja, and I recently graduated from the University of Washington with a Master's in Data Science, specializing in Mixed-Methods Research.

-As a data scientist and mixed-methods researcher, I explore various fields like product development, healthcare, social media, and consumer behavior.
-My goal is to ensure that data isn't just numbers, but a reflection of everyday real-world experiences.
+As a data scientist and mixed-methods researcher, my goal is to ensure that data isn't just numbers, but a reflection of everyday real-world experiences.
+In my past roles and as a grad student at the University of Washington, I’ve honed my skills at the crossroads of Data Science and Product Development, where I merge traditional data science techniques with qualitative research to build comprehensive narratives and create user-centric products.
+I’ve collaborated with both technical and non-technical stakeholders, including major international organizations like WHO and UNICEF, to drive insights and develop business solutions with the user always in focus.
+My work spans various domains, including healthcare, consumer behavior, and social media analytics, and I enjoy taking on new challenges and figuring out how to apply my data science skills in different areas.

 Skills: